abhimanyudubey/vtmlp/README.md

 vtmlp
 =====

+cru: helper codes to convert cru data to an mrf

 Code Repo for MLP Lab at Virginia Tech / Summer Internship 2013

 graph-generation: Contains helper codes in Java to generate arbitrary graphs.